 Vegetarian vs Non-Vegetarian debate may never end, but the research over the years has some clear answers in place.
-The topic of our concern here pertains to the common myth that vegetarian foods lack good quality & adequate proteins.
+The topic of our concern here pertains to the common myth that plant based diet lack good quality & adequate proteins.

 People, especially in the athletic & sports arena, along with the diet & nutrition world, seems to be obsessed with protein intake.
 A vegetarian or a vegan, is often bombarded with a common question, as to how they get adequate protein.
 The problem is that none of us, needs it in excess amount, we just need adequate of it.

 There is no doubt in the fact, that for a non-vegetarian, getting adequate proteins from animal sources is much easier than his vegetarian and more so vegan counterpart.
 The best part about the animal based protein rich foods like dairy, meat, fish and eggs, is that they are rich in all nine essential amino acids, and specially the three BCAAs, which makes them excellent for sports performance.